fivebinaries/cardano-metadata-oracle/README.md

 ### Wallet

-The Cardano metadata node by default try to sign and post the transaction to the blockchain.
-In order to do this, we need a wallet withs funds.
+The Cardano metadata node by default tries to sign and post the transaction to the blockchain.
+In order to do this, we need a wallet with funds.
 This is being defined by the `--seed-file` switch pointing to the _ED25519-BIP32_ seed word phrase.

 Keep sane permissions on this file as it contains sensitive information.
 Also, it is best practice to keep only a small amount of funds on this wallet and top it up from time to time.